Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 <img style="margin-top: 50px;margin-bottom: 50px" width="600" src="./img/ink/reentrancy.png" />

-- The DAO hacker used what became knows as a _reentrancy_ attack.
+- The DAO hacker used what became known as a _reentrancy_ attack.
-- Attacker exploited a _fallback_ function in Solidity to create a loop that syphoned funds out of the DAO contract.
+- Attacker exploited a _fallback_ function in Solidity to create a loop that slowly syphoned funds out of the DAO contract.
 - Fallback functions are special constructs in Solidity that are triggered in specific situations.

 Notes:

 - fallback function is a special function that is executed when a contract receives Ether without any data
-- or when it receives a message that does not match any of its function signatures.
+- ... or when it receives a message that does not match any of its function signatures.

 ---